wcharczuk/dotfiles/README.md

 # These are my dotfiles.

-use them as you feel
+Use them as you feel.